Hawaii Lightning Strike Map

 How can I track lightning in Hawaii in real time?

 Lightning Tracker uses NOAA GOES-19 GLM (Geostationary Lightning Mapper) satellite data to display real-time lightning strikes across Hawaii.
-The iOS app provides push notification alerts when storms approach your location.
+The mobile app provides push notification alerts when storms approach your location.

 Track Lightning in Hawaii Right Now

-Download the iOS app for live alerts, then use the Hawaii hub, city pages, and lightning guides for local map and safety context.
+Download the mobile app for live alerts, then use the Hawaii hub, city pages, and lightning guides for local map and safety context.